Mohamed-98/Trivia-API/backend/README.md

 Example response:
 ```
 {
-  "current_category": 1,
+  "categories": 3,
   "questions": [
     {
-      "answer": "The Liver",
+      "answer": "Lake Victoria",
-      "category": 1,
+      "category": "3",
-      "difficulty": 4,
+      "difficulty": 2,
-      "id": 20,
+      "id": 13,
-      "question": "What is the heaviest organ in the human body?"
+      "question": "What is the largest lake in Africa?"
     },
     {
-      "answer": "Alexander Fleming",
+      "answer": "The Palace of Versailles",
-      "category": 1,
+      "category": "3",
       "difficulty": 3,
-      "id": 21,
+      "id": 14,
-      "question": "Who discovered penicillin?"
+      "question": "In which royal palace would you find the Hall of Mirrors?"
     },
+    {
+      "answer": "Agra",
+      "category": "3",
+      "difficulty": 2,
+      "id": 15,
+      "question": "The Taj Mahal is located in which Indian city?"
+    }
   ],
   "success": true,
-  "total_questions": 2
+  "totalQuestions": 3
 }

 ```
 POST `/quizzes` Fetches one random question within a specified category.
 Previously asked questions are not asked again.